heichow/pii-detection-with-llm/README.md

 ## Limitations

 - The scripts use sampling to analyze data, so they may not detect all PII in very large datasets
-- Supported file types for S3 scanning: png, jpeg, gif, webp, pdf, csv, doc, docx, xls, xlsx, html, txt, md
+- Supported file types for S3 scanning: png, jpeg, gif, webp, pdf, csv, doc, docx, xls, xlsx, html, txt, md, json, jsonl
-- The accuracy of PII detection depends on the capabilities of the Amazon Bedrock Nova Pro model
+- The accuracy of AI-based PII detection depends on the capabilities of the Amazon Bedrock Nova Pro model
+- Rule-based detection accuracy depends on the completeness of your attribute and regex mapping files
+- Regex patterns may have false positives or negatives depending on data format variations
 - Token limits may affect the analysis of very large files or database records
+- For RDS/Aurora scanning, regex-based detection is only applied to sampled data, not the entire dataset

 ## Security Considerations